So what do you do when faced with fear? Run, freeze, feel sick or simply want to cry?

 Contact with specific objects or materials and more.....

-The Good News – How hypnotherapy can help
+The Good News – How I can help?

 The good news is that your brain has an ability to learn, and to make new and more rational associations and responses.
 Learning new habits such as being more relaxed, calm and desensitised to the presence of a trigger can help overcome simple phobias very quickly